parsedown/laravel/README.md

 {{ parsedown('Hello _Parsedown_!') }}
 ```

-Any of the code above will generate:
+Any of the codes above will generate:

 ``` html
 <p>Hello <em>Parsedown</em>!</p>
 ```

-The helper can be used with PHP throughout the project.
+The helper can be used with **PHP** throughout the project.